 'Seek the peace and prosperity of the city to which I have carried you into exile.
 Pray to the Lord for it, because if it prospers, you too will prosper'.
 (Jeremiah 29:7) Finally, how can we engage with ethical issues in the public square?
 Being informed is a good place to start!
 Be aware of what is going on around you, of local and national debates, of resources that can help - CMF blogs, CMF Ethics and Public Policy Newsletter or CARE's Impact Direct.
 For more in-depth reading, look at CMF's submissions to policy consultations, The Human Journey course or CARE's Finishing Line study on the end of life.
 To engage practically, we encourage members to respond to public consultations (see the CMF website), to email or write to decision makers, 6 to visit local MPs, to join medical organisations and/or stand for election on key committees and the BMA, to write articles and engage with social media and, of course, to pray.
-The better informed you are, the better you will know how to engage and what to pray for. - - Sloane A. Philosophy grows no cabbages.
-Triple Helix 2015; - Wyatt J. The Finishing Line Study Guide.
+The better informed you are, the better you will know how to engage and what to pray for.
+Sloane A. Philosophy grows no cabbages.
+Triple Helix 2015; Spring:20 Wyatt J. The Finishing Line Study Guide.
 London.
-CARE, 2016 - From Genesis to Revelation.
-London: Candle Books, 2006:193 Romans 13:1 1 Peter 2:13-17 global medical mission Vicky Lavy describes an urgent need
+CARE, 2016 - Stott J. Through the Bible, Through the Year: Daily Reflections From Genesis to Revelation.
+London: Candle Books, 2006:193 - 4.
+KOIIIdiis 13.1 - 5.
+1 Peter 2:13-17 - 6.
+Writing to MPs (writetothem.com)

-/icky Lavy spent ten years working in palliative care in Malawi and was formerly CMF Head of International Ministries ndocrinology - you know, a subspecialty that a few will pursue, but most won't.
+ndocrinology - you know, a subspecialty that a few will pursue, but most won't.
 Sadly, that is how many people see medical mission.
 But is that how God is calling us to think? what's the problem?

 The vast majority of people in the world live in low or middle-income countries (LMICs).
 In the UK we enjoy a standard of living, level of education and quality of healthcare that most of the world will never experience.
-Indeed, most deaths and disabilities due to treatable diseases occur in LMICs. where there are fewest resources - and doctors.
+Indeed, most deaths and disabilities due to treatable diseases occur in LMICs where there are fewest resources - and doctors.
 Here are some incredible statistics.
-It has been estimated that in sub-Saharan Africa.
-3% of the world's health workforce care for 10% of the world's population bearing 24% of the global disease burden, with less than 1% of global health expenditure.1 In addition, LMICs see 99% of maternal deaths, 95% of HIV infections, 90% of people with visual impairment... the list goes on.2 why medical mission as a Christian?
+It has been estimated that in sub-Saharan Africa, 3% of the world's health workforce care for 10% of the world's population bearing 24% of the global disease burden, with less than 1% of global health expenditure.
+In addition, LMICs see 99% of maternal deaths, 95% of HIV infections, 90% of people with visual impairment... the list goes on.

+why medical mission as a Christian?